Review: A Saucerful of Secrets

 Oh, to be 17 in 1967, down at UFO or any number of the other groovy happenings in the Summer of Love.
 For those of us too young to have ever been there (i.e anyone under about 70), this is the closest we’ll ever come, even though there’s no smell of incense, weed or patchouli oil to sharpen the senses at this scene, maaaan.

 Let’s get a minor gripe out of the way first: they didn’t have the tie-dyed blue Hokkusai styled t-shirt design I wanted in 2XL.
 This was in spite of the stall saying they had the size available.
-Later checks on the website seemed to suggest only an XL was the largest available.
+Later checks on the website seemed to suggest XL was the biggest they stocked.
 I was more than a bit disappointed because it was a very beautiful thing.
 In the end, I had to make do with the tour shirt.
 Oh!
 The humanity!

 The night is pretty specifically designed to showcase songs from Pink Floyd’s early years, up to, but not including, Dark Side of the Moon.
-And it’s so nice to hear some of this stuff.
-Because it’s a showcase of the earlier martial, there’s an acknowledgment of absent friends, specifically Syd.
-They play several Syd-era songs (inlcuding one of my absolute favourites later) including Candy and a Currant Bun⁵, and Vegetable Man.
+And it’s so nice to hear some of this stuff played in the wild.
+Because it’s a showcase of the earlier material, there’s an acknowledgment of absent friends, specifically Syd.
+They play several Syd-era songs (including one of my absolute favourites later) including Candy and a Currant Bun⁵, and Vegetable Man.

 The main set finishes with a properly wonderful Echoes, and the gap before the final three song encore is short and loud because the audience defintely, definitely want more.
-And what a final three: See Emily Play, then Saucerful itself, the song that gave the band and the tour its name, before the evening comes to a close with Bike, which is still every bit as gloriously unhinged, silly and heartwarmingly childlike 55 years after its release.
+And what a final three songs they play: See Emily Play, then Saucerful itself, the song that gave the band, and the tour its name, before the evening comes to a close with Bike, which is still every bit as gloriously unhinged, silly and heartwarmingly childlike today, as it was 55 ago on its release.
 The warmth and joy in the room was a wonderful thing to be enveloped in because everyone was having a brilliant time, and that includes the band.
 It was a bloody wonderful evening, actually.

 - One of These Days